RELIEF AND CARING

 Lunsford Richardson, a pharmacist in Greensboro, North Carolina, creates and sells 21 home remedies under the “Vicks” name in the 1890s.
 Of the 21 home remedies, the best-selling version by far is the Vicks Croup and Pneumonia Salve.

-The salve’s ingredients include menthol and a little-known Japanese ingredient.
-When the ointment is rubbed onto a person’s chest, body heat vapourizes the menthol, releasing soothing, medicated vapours for hours.
+The salve’s ingredients include menthol, a new and little-known Japanese ingredient.
+When the ointment is rubbed onto a person’s chest, body heat vaporizes the menthol, releasing soothing, medicated vapors for hours.

 When the Spanish flu hit the U.S. from 1918 to 1919, Vicks VapoRub sales skyrocketed from $900,000 to $2.9 million in just one year.
 Sales increased so dramatically that the Vicks plant operated day and night to keep up with orders.